gonzomir/minimal-share-buttons/readme.txt

 Why choose Minimal Share Buttons before other similar plugins?

-* Minimal and elegant look that blends with your theme (tested with all latest default WordPress themes as well as with some other popular themes)
+* Minimal and elegant look that blends with your theme (tested with all latest default WordPress themes as well as with some other popular themes).
 * Minimal impact on your site's performance - the plugin loads only a small SVG file with the icons, less than 1k CSS and 3.5к unminified and uncompressed JavaScript - most of it to make SVG icons work in old browsers.
 * Doesn't spy on your users - the plugin doesn't load any thitd-party scripts that record your user's activity on your site, doesn't set or read any cookies.
 * GDPR-hasle-free - since the plugin doesn't leak personal information to third parties, this makes it easier for website owners to comply with the European privacy regulations.
-* Accessibility - the share links have labels, read by screen readers and visible for keyboard users.
+* Accessibility - the share links have labels, read by screen readers, and visible for keyboard users.
 * Gutenberg and WordPress 5.0 ready - the plugin provides block that displays the share buttons so that authors can place them wherever they want in the post content.

 == Installation ==

 1. Extract the zip file and upload the folder `minimal-share-buttons` to the `/wp-content/plugins` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Settings->Share Options screen to select which social networks you want your content to be shared on, and on which post types the share buttons to appear.
+3. Use the Settings -> Share Options screen to select which social networks you want your content to be shared on, and on which post types the share buttons to appear.

 == Usage ==